 What is relevant life insurance?

-This structure offers similar personal protection to a standard life insurance policy, but with significant tax advantages for both the company and the individual.
+This structure offers personal protection similar to that of a standard life insurance policy, with significant tax advantages for both the company and the individual.

 Who it’s for